arviz-devs/arviz/README.md

 ## Developing

+A typical development workflow is:

+1. Install project requirements: `pip install requirements.txt`
+2. Install additional testing requirements: `pip install requirements-dev.txt`
+3. Write helpful code and tests.
+4. Verify code style: `./scripts/lint.sh`
+5. Run test suite: `pytest arviz/tests`
+6. Make a pull request.

-There is a Dockerfile which helps for isolating build problems and local development.
+There is also a Dockerfile which helps for isolating build problems and local development.

 1. Install Docker for your operating system
 2. Clone this repo,
 3. Run `./scripts/start_container.sh`